Does the Government Really Know How Many Guns I Own?

 While cities like New York still have their databases, the only state with full gun registration at this time is Hawaii.
 All firearms purchased in Hawaii are registered in a central database.

-Illinois takes a different path and requires registration of gun owners as opposed to the guns themselves.
+Illinois takes a different path and requires the registration of gun owners as opposed to the guns themselves.
 This allows them to know who purchases guns and ammunition, if not exactly what they bought.
 This is a backdoor style of a firearms registry which they claim is not an infringement.

 Movies and TV give a firearm registry a better reputation than it deserves.
 On the big and small screen, when the police find a gun they can trace it back – within hours – to its origin and previous owners.
 It doesn’t matter what the criminal has done to hide it or deface the identifying marks.
 Magically, the criminals all manage to get their guns from easily traceable locations.